Horror show just won't end for Macy's and Nordstrom

-1. More trouble in mall land: For department stores, Amazon is once again playing the familiar role of the Grinch this holiday shopping season.

-Wall Street is bracing for more signs of the retail apocalypse this week when Macy's and Nordstrom (JWN) detail the latest pain from the loss of mall shoppers who've migrated online.
+1. More trouble in mall land: Wall Street is bracing for more signs of the retail apocalypse this week when Macy's and Nordstrom (JWN) detail the latest pain from the loss of mall shoppers who've migrated online.

 Worse than slumping sales, department stores are likely to paint a gloomy picture about their busiest and most critical time of the year.
 Morgan Stanley recently warned that sales will outright decline during the holiday quarter at both Macy's (M) and Nordstrom.